MarcusBodenholm/calculator/README.md

 # Calculator

 A project to make a calculator using HTML, CSS & JavaScript, as part of the Odin Project.
+The idea was to have it mirror the windows calculator app's behavior.
+Such as being able to repeatedly execute the same calculation several times in a row, remove and alter the result in order to use that for new calculations etc.

 **Live preview:** [here](https://shedcape.github.io/calculator/)